-Which sporting events have been affected following the death of the Queen?
+Which sporting events have been affected following the death of The Queen?

 Rugby Union

-The PA news agency understands all six of next weekend’s Gallagher Premiership matches will go ahead unless there is a directive from the Government.
+The PA news agency understands all six of next weekend’s Gallagher Premiership matches will go ahead.
+Senior rugby in Wales will resume, after it was cancelled last weekend.
+The Scottish Rugby Union postponed all domestic competitive games last weekend, but it is also expected to resume next weekend.

-Both games in the opening round of Gallagher Premiership fixtures on Friday night were postponed and played over the weekend instead, along with the other four top-flight fixtures.
-All senior rugby union in Wales this weekend did not take place.

-The Scottish Rugby Union postponed all domestic competitive games this weekend and the women’s summer Test international between Scotland and Spain on Sunday was also called off.

 Rugby League